- The beginning starts out with a llama out in the cold rain. Cue a funny-cute "We-be-be-be" from his mouth.

 - The following between Tipo and Yzma:Tipo: (to Yzma) You know, I don't believe you're really my great-aunt.
 You're more like my great-great-great-

 (cut to another scene, then later back to Tipo and Yzma)

 - Kuzco sing-songing "Still not listening!" to Pacha after Pacha warns him not to go into the forest.

 - This dialogue:Kronk: Oh, right.
 The poison.
 The poison for Kuzco.
 The poison chosen especially to kill Kuzco.
 Kuzco's poison.

-Yzma: Yes!
+Yzma: (Cutting him off) Yes!
 That poison.